Statement + work by Jolanta Lapiak

 One sometimes sees the title, "Gesture," that accompanies a work of art in a gallery, where typically the term "gesture" associates with "hand."
-One day I encountered a work of art titled "Gesture" and produced by a hearing Canadian artist Amanda Burke in a Halifax gallery in 2006 or 2007.
+One day I encountered a work of art titled "Gesture" by a hearing Canadian artist Amanda Burke in a Halifax gallery in 2006 or 2007.

 To disclaim the fallacy that gesture tends to be equated with the hand, a few of my works deconstruct this tendency, as shown below.

 The first work is a video-audio Gesture (2006).
 "This work Gesture contains nothing but a blank screen and the audio of auditory gesture.
 It plays sounds which were emitted from my hands, breaths, and vocalized gestures under the mask, when manually speaking in my expressive poetry performance, Ameslan, coughing English, Ameslan.

 "My breaths became heavy and deep as they echoed inside the mask which amplified my vocalizations (gestures).
 My body moved in synchronization with my vocal gestures." -- thesis statement, 2007.

 "Logocentrism asserts that speech has a quality of interiority, and that writing has a quality of exteriority.
 Derrida, however, argues that the play of difference between speech and writing is the play of difference between interiority and exteriority."
 (Alex Scott, 2002)

 Based on the Derrida's idea above, the partly excerpted text from my thesis (2007) describes further:

 "Vocal-auditory utterance is seen as interiority, whereas visual-manual utterance is regarded as exteriority.
 Visual-manual language is seen as an outer projectile - metaphorically a phallic convex.
 It is clearly visible, whereas speech language is an inner projectile, a female concave, which is hollowed inward, not completely visible from the outside.